vsrinivas/fuchsia/build_overview.md

 ##### A

-The first step is to build the Magenta kernel which uses its own build system:
+The first step is to build the Zircon kernel which uses its own build system:
 ```
-$ scripts/build-magenta.sh
+$ scripts/build-zircon.sh
 ```

 ##### B